ashzhang1/SpotiPie/README.md

 To get started with SpotiPie, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/spotipie.git`
-2. Go to the correct directory: 'cd SpotiPie'
+2. Go to the correct directory: `cd SpotiPie`
 3. Install dependencies: `npm install`
-4. Run: 'npm run dev'
+4. Run: `npm run dev`

 ## This project is currently a WIP!